nikikilbertus/InstaHeat/doc_parameters.md

 * `THREAD_NUMBER`: (integer, >=0) The number of threads used in OpenMP and also for the discrete Fourier transforms performed by FFTW3. __Important__: If `THREAD_NUMBER="0"`, the number of threads is determined automatically by `omp_get_max_threads()`.
 While this can be helpful when the target architecture is unknown, we strongly recommend running a short analysis to determine the optimal number of threads.
 It might differ significantly from the number of processors/cores on the target machine.

 * `FFTW_DEFAULT_FLAG`: The planning flag used in the discrete Fourier transforms performed by FFTW3.
-Take a look at the FFTW3 documentation TODO(link) for more information.
+Take a look at the FFTW3 [documentation](http://www.fftw.org/#documentation) for more information.
 The valid options are:
     - `"FFTW_ESTIMATE"`
     - `"FFTW_MEASURE"`
     - `"FFTW_PATIENT"`